 For those using the Slack messaging app to for internal communication, your Docebo LMS can now integrate with Slack.
+This integration is available for Docebo Enterprise plan and Growth plan clients.
 Please note that you must enable the Notifications app before beginning this integration, which allows you to send notifications that you create in your Docebo platform to your team via Slack.
 Like all notifications, Slack notifications can be scheduled and assigned to specific groups, branches, courses, and learning plans.
 Slack notifications can be sent to your team via direct messages (from the Docebo bot in the Slackbot private message) or via public channels.

 Activating the Slack App in your Platform